Azure-Samples/ms-identity-javascript-react-tutorial/6-AdvancedScenarios/1-call-api-obo/README.md

 1. Open your browser and navigate to `http://localhost:3000`.
 1. Click the **sign-in** button on the top right corner.
-1. Once you authenticate, Select the **Call API** button on the navigation bar.
+1. Once you authenticate, Select the **Profile** button on the navigation bar.

 > :information_source: Did the sample not work for you as expected?
 Then please reach out to us using the [GitHub Issues](../../../../issues) page.